Introduction to Stokes structures: The Riemann-Hilbert correspondence for holonomic -modules on curves

 A cocycle of $\cAut^{<0}(\gr_\bbullet\cL)$ determining $(\cL,\cL_\bbullet)$ (with respect to some covering~$(I_i)$ of~$S^1$) determines therefore a cocycle of $\cAut^{\rd0}(\cM^\el)$.
 If we fix a $\cO(*0)$-basis of $\cM^\el$, the \emphb{Malgrange-Sibuya theorem} (\cf\cite{Malgrange83b,Malgrange91}) allows one to lift it as a zero cochain $(f_i)$ of $\GL_d(\cA^{\rmod0})$, where $d=\rk\cM$ (the statement of the Malgrange-Sibuya theorem is in fact more precise).
 This zero cochain is used to twist the connection $\nabla^\el$ of $\cM^\el$ on $\cA^{\rmod0}\otimes\cM^\el$ as follows: on $I_i$ we set $\nabla_i=f_i^{-1}\nabla^\el f_i$.
 Since $f_if_j^{-1}$ is $\nabla^\el$-flat on $I_i\cap I_j$, the connections $\nabla_i$ glue together as a connection $\nabla$ on the free $\cA^{\rmod0}$-module $\cA^{\rmod0}\otimes\cM^\el$.
 The matrix of $\nabla$ in the fixed basis of $\cM^\el$ is a global section of $\cEnd((\cA^{\rmod0})^d)$, hence a section of $\End(\cO(*0)^d)$.
 In other words, $\nabla$ defines a new meromorphic connection on the $\cO(*0)$-module $\cM^\el$, that we now denote $\cM$.
 By construction, $(\cL,\cL_\bbullet)$ and $(\cH^0\wt\DR\cM,\cH^0\DR_\leq\cM)$ are isomorphic, since they correspond to the same cocycle.

 Let us now prove the theorem in the ramified case.
-We have seen (\cf Remark \ref{rem:Stokeswithramif}\eqref{rem:Stokeswithramif0}) that a Stokes-filtered local system on $\cL$ is a Stokes-filtered local system on $\wt\rho^{-1}\cL$ for a suitable $\rho:X'\to X$, which is equivariant with respect to the automorphisms $\wt\sigma$.
+We have seen (\cf Definition \ref{def:Stokeswithramif}) that a Stokes filtration on $\cL$ is a non-ramified Stokes filtration on $\wt\rho^{-1}\cL$ which is equivariant with respect to the automorphisms $\wt\sigma$, for a suitable $\rho:X'\to X$.

 Similarly, let $\cM$ be a meromorphic connection and let $\cM^*=j_*j^{-1}\cM$, where $j$ denotes the inclusion $\CC\moins\{0\}\hto\CC$ and where we implicitly consider germs at $0$.
 Then giving $\cM$ as a subspace of $\cM^*$ stable by the connection is equivalent to giving $\cM'$ as a subspace of $\rho^*\cM^*$ compatible with the connection, and such that $\sigma^*\cM'=\cM'$ in $\rho^*\cM^*$, under the natural identification $\sigma^*\rho^*\cM^*=\rho^*\cM^*$.